The Windy City Wardrobe Mantra:

 Windy City Wardrobe launched in the fall of 2014 as a fashion and lifestyle guide dedicated to helping women discover and embrace their authentic selves.
 In a world that keeps trying to pit girl against girl, this is a safe space that promotes community over competition.

-Curated by Dāsha Guyton, WCW reflects what life looks like when you curate experiences and a wardrobe you love.
+Founded by Dāsha Guyton, WCW reflects what life looks like when you curate experiences and a wardrobe you love.
 Whether you are looking for tips on dressing for less, flattering your figure, or how to be happy at that job that kinda sucks–WCW is your digital BFF who will cry, laugh and celebrate with you.
 I want to celebrate who you are wherever you are in this journey we call life!

 Who is Dāsha Guyton?